 The Beverage feature works best for heating a beverage that is at room temperature.

-Press BEVERAGE once for 8 oz., twice for 12 oz., three times for 16 oz. and four times for 4 oz.
-The oven will start immediately when BEVERAGE is touched.
+Press Beverage once for 1 cup (8 oz.), or twice for 2 cups (16 oz.).
+The oven starts automatically.
 Beverages heated with the Beverage feature may be very hot.
 Remove the container with care.